 Most people who chose to study in Italy need either a Permit of Stay or a Declaration of Presence, which they must obtain after their arrival in Italy.
 All incoming students receive detailed information about this immigration documentation in their Pre-Departure materials as well as upon arrival at orientation.

 Students at LdM gain a deeper level of understanding of the Italian lifestyle, language, culture, and traditions through many extracurricular, volunteer and recreational activities.

-There are so many ways to experience Italy’s rich culture in and around Florence, Rome, and Tuscania.
+There are so many ways to experience Italy’s rich culture in and around Florence and Tuscania.
 Students immerse themselves in contemporary Italian life, by watching Italian movies and theatrical performances, visiting exhibitions, taking lectures on Italian culture, and going to soccer games.

 HEALTH AND SAFETY